Serenity-AI-Chatbot/serenity-ai-frontend/README.md

 ## 📞 Support

-For issues, please open a GitHub issue or contact support@mindfullpath.com
+For issues, please open a GitHub issue or contact vishalkamboj9211@gmail.com or dbaheti2003@gmail.com

 ---